-1 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 January each year (from 1 January 2021)).
-In the event of negative inflation, this fee will remain 2 The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.
+1 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 June each year (from 1 June 2020).
+In the event of negative inflation, the fixed element of the fee will remain unchanged.

-Top-up £100

-Holding £1,000

-Regular saving: £100 per month

-Redemption N/A (provided minimum holding is maintained)

-Switching N/A (provided minimum holding is maintained)
+2 The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.

-Initial price of Shares: £1
+Initial price of

-Past Performance: As this Sub-fund launched in July 2020 past performance data is not yet available.

-2020

-Fund return

-(Class A) CPI (%)

-Annual

-difference

-Met objective Failed to meet objective
+(Accumulation)

+Shares:

+Past Performance: Share Class 2020 2021 2022 2023 Class A 8.3% 11% - 15.6% - 3.4%

+This share class became funded and launched on 2 December 2019 so past performance for 2019 is not available
-NOTE: PAST PERFORMANCE SHOULD NOT BE TAKEN AS A GUIDE

-TO THE FUTURE.
-THE VALUE OF INVESTMENTS AND INCOME FROM THEM CAN GO DOWN AS WELL AS UP AND INVESTORS

-MAY NOT GET BACK THE AMOUNT ORIGINALLY INVESTED.
+NOTE: PAST PERFORMANCE SHOULD NOT BE TAKEN AS A GUIDE TO THE FUTURE.
+THE VALUE OF INVESTMENTS AND INCOME FROM THEM CAN GO DOWN AS WELL AS UP AND INVESTORS MAY NOT GET BACK THE AMOUNT ORIGINALLY INVESTED.

-Profile of a Typical Investor/TargetType of clients: retail, professional clients and eligible counterparties (subject to the applicable legal and regulatory requirements in the relevant jurisdiction).Market:
+Profile of a Typical Investor/Target Market:

+Type of clients: retail, professional clients and eligible counterparties (subject to the applicable legal and regulatory requirements in the relevant jurisdiction).